srikg-msai22/wordle-drl-final-project/README.md

 The state vector is an integer vector of size 417, one for the number of remaining turns, and the rest to represent the state.
 The neural network takes this vector as input, feeds it through an MLP with some hidden layers to an output layer of size 130.
 Because the output word has a fixed size (5), the vocabulary is one-hot encoded to get a 130-wide one-hot representation for the word (26*5).

+This is essentially constraining the value of each word, given an input state, to be the sum of its letters.
+For Deep Q learning, we use this as the predicted Q-value of taking this action in the given state.
+For policy gradients, we pass this through a softmax layer to get probabilities.

 ## Future work